DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Deformation Mapping

 \section{Deformation Mapping}

-\textbf{Deformation mapping} recovers the observed map as a surface $S_{k}$ for the keyframe $k$.
+\textbf{Deformation mapping} recovers the observed map as a surface $S_{k}$ for the reference keyframe $k$.
 This surface contains the map points observed in the keyframe during the tracking.
-We can thus refine the map points and introduce new ones. $S_{k}$ will be the shape-at-rest of the template $\mathcal{T}_{k}$ for the deformation tracking for the next frames, as shown in Figure\,\ref{fig:MapPlusTrack}.
+With the new keyframe we refine the map points and create new ones. $S_{k}$ defines the shape-at-rest of the template $\mathcal{T}_{k}$ for the deformation tracking for the next frames, as shown in Figure\,\ref{fig:MapPlusTrack}.

-Deformation mapping is performed as follows: first, we recover the warps $\eta_{kk^*}$ between the new keyframe $k$ and the set of its best covisible keyframes ${k^*}$.
-Second, we estimate an up-to-scale surface $\hat{\mathcal{S}}_{k}$ by processing the best covisible keyframes with NRSfM.
-Third, we align $\hat{\mathcal{S}}_{k}$ with the entire map to obtain the scaled surface $\mathcal{S}_k$ \textit{wrt}. the old map in the keyframe $k$.
-Finally, with this new surface, we create the new template which implies to compute triangular mesh and embed the map points in their facets.
+Deformation mapping is performed as follows: first, we compute the warps $\eta_{kk^*}$ between the anchor keyframes $k$ and the new keyframe $k^*$.
+At this stage, the considered anchor keyframes are those where one of the currently observed map points were intialized.
+Second, we estimate an up-to-scale surface $\overline{\mathcal{S}}_{k}$ by processing the covisible keyframes with the new keyframe by means of NRSfM.
+Third, we align $\overline{\mathcal{S}}_{k}$ with the previous map to recover the scale and the scaled surface $\mathcal{S}_k$.
+Finally, with this new surface, we create the new template by computing a triangular mesh and embedding the map points in its facets.